STAFF & BOARD

 Before she joined NYF, Kira worked as a copywriter and videographer at Brockett Creative Group, where she gained substantial experience in online marketing, branding, and video production.
 She has filmed multiple promotional videos for the Adirondack Scenic Railroad, and her creative nonfiction and photography have been published in SUNY’s statewide literary magazine, Gandy Dancer.

 Kira has long been interested in folk activities, especially traditional homesteading and gardening.
-She learned to knit and crochet from her grandmother and is currently exploring weaving on a rigid heddle loom.
+She learned to knit and crochet from her grandmother and explored weaving on a rigid heddle loom.
 In her spare time, Kira enjoys hiking, creative writing, and playing acoustic guitar.